talkpython/mastering-pycharm-course/your-turn/1-projects/readme.md

 Then configure PyCharm to run `program.py` in that folder.

 You should also have no errors around this statement in the PyCharm editor.
+This will indicate that the source root settings are configured correctly.

 	# program.py, line 4
 	from actors import Wizard, Creature, SmallAnimal, Dragon